Politics of the Maldives: Political parties and elections

 The Maldivian Democratic Party was already active.
 New parties created within a few years after this included those such as the Dhivehi Rayyithunge Party, the Jumhooree Party, and the Adhaalath Party.

+There are now 10 registered political parties in the Maldives:

 On October 8, 2008, the country held its first ever multi-party presidential election.

-In Maldives 2019 parliamentary election Maldivian Democratic Party (MDP) won 65 seats in the 87 seat parliament.
+In the 2019 parliamentary election, MDP won 65 seats in the 87 seat parliament.
 This was the first time a single party was able to get such a high number of seats in the parliament in Maldivian history.

+In the 2024 parliamentary election, PNC won 66 seats in the 93 seat parliament, meanwhile MDP received 12.

 Judicial branch

 The legal system is based on Islamic law with admixtures of English common law primarily in commercial matters.
 Maldives has not accepted compulsory International Court of Justice jurisdiction.

 Administrative divisions

 20 atolls (atholhu, singular and plural): Alif Alif, Alif Dhaal, Baa, Dhaalu, Faafu, Gaafu Alifu, Gaafu Dhaalu, Gnaviyani, Haa Alifu, Haa Dhaalu, Laamu, Lhaviyani, Kaafu, Meemu, Noonu, Raa, Seenu, Shaviyani, Thaa, Vaavu, and one first-order administrative city (Malé).